On the number of reachable pairs in a digraph: A recursive formula for

 We are now ready to prove Theorem \ref{thm:Bigl(z)}.

-\begin{proof}[Proof of Theorem \ref{thm:Bigl(z)}] For $z \in [1, 5]$, the theorem can be proved by inspection using Corollary \ref{cor:firstrec} and Table \ref{W table}.
-Note that the case $n=8$ occurs when $z=3$; see the remark following this theorem for an explanation of why the result does not hold in this instance.
+\begin{proof}[Proof of Theorem \ref{thm:Bigl(z)}] For $z \in [1, 5]$, the theorem can be proved by inspection using Corollary \ref{cor:firstrec} and Table \ref{W table}; see Appendix \ref{app:1.4}.
+Note that the case $n=8$ occurs when $z=3$; see the remark following this proof for an explanation of why the result does not hold in this instance.

 Assume that $z \ge 6$.
 We know that $b(n) \ge n^2 - zn + b(z)$ by Proposition \ref{prop:b(n)lowerbound}.
-Let $\Gamma$ be a transitive digraph on $n$ vertices with $w(\Gamma) > n^2 - zn + b(z)$.
-By Proposition \ref{prop:Usefulprop}, we may assume that the vertex set of $\Gamma$ is $A \cup B$, where $A$ is the set of all mother vertices in $\Gamma$, $B$ is the set of non-mother vertices, and $|B|=s$ for some $0 \le s \le z$.
-We will argue that $w(\Gamma) \ge n^2 - zn + b(z)+2$.
+Let $D$ be a transitive digraph on $n$ vertices with $w(D) > n^2 - zn + b(z)$.
+By Proposition \ref{prop:Usefulprop}, we may assume that the vertex set of $D$ is $A \cup B$, where $A$ is the set of all mother vertices in $D$, $B$ is the set of non-mother vertices, and $|B|=s$ for some $0 \le s \le z$.
+We will argue that $w(D) \ge n^2 - zn + b(z)+2$.

-We have $w(\Gamma) = n(n-s)+w(\Gamma[B])$.
-If $s=z$, then $w(\Gamma[B]) > b(z)$.
-As $b(z)+1 \notin W(z)$, we must have $w(\Gamma[B]) \ge b(z)+2$ and we are done.
+We have $w(D) = n(n-s)+w(D[B])$.
+If $s=z$, then $w(D[B]) > b(z)$.
+As $b(z)+1 \notin W(z)$, we must have $w(D[B]) \ge b(z)+2$ and we are done.
 So, assume that $s \le z-1$.
-Then, a lower bound for $w(\Gamma)$ is
+Then, a lower bound for $w(D)$ is

 Now, $n(n-s) + s$ is decreasing as a function of $s$, so \eqref{morty} and the fact that $n \ge \ell(z)$ yields

 Hence, $n^2 - zn + b(z) +1 \notin W(n)$ and therefore $b(n) = n^2 - zn + b(z)$. \end{proof}